GOTODOCO/.github/profile/README.md

 # GOTODOCO

 Content reimagined and your GOTO for exceptional and continuous DOCO planning, creation, management and engagement.

+An opportunity exists now.
+It is a rare and real opportunity to help navigate a new way forward for content.
+So, our intent is to do just that and give content the stage it deserves.
 We are DOCO experts focused on creating a new way forward for content.

 We are driving a global initiative to transform content.
 In particular how it is planned, created, managed and consumed.